adithyag17/ProductFinder/README.md

 ## Problem Statement 1

 This project is a solution for Problem Statement 1 of the G2 Internship Hackathon.
-The goal is to create a product finder tool that helps users quickly locate products based on various criteria.
+The goal is to create a tool that helps users quickly scrape software products which are currently not in the g2 space.

 ## Technologies Used